-

 Leave a comment

-August 1st marks the 60th anniversary of Paramount Pictures’ release of Shane, critically thought to be one of the best westerns ever made.
+The film Shane is critically thought to be one of the best westerns ever made.
 It starred Alan Ladd as the title character, as well as Van Heflin and Jean Arthur.
-In … Continue reading
+In fact, the film (released in 1953) was based … Continue reading